CSA-OCP-GER/azure-machine-learning-bootcamp/hints/challenge_01.md

 ![alt text](../images/01-run_model.png "Our model output in our ML Workspace")

-We can also query the metrics and outputs for our run:
+We can also query our logged metrics and outputs for our current run:

 ```python
 print("Run metrics:", run.get_metrics())